 - FaceHeel Turn: Ruber was once a trusted knight of Arthur, but as the ten years pass, Ruber became more obsessed with the ideas of having more lands to himself and nominating himself for the new king, until Arthur and Lionel push him to his breaking point.

-- Gonk: Ruber is creepily deformed with a banana shaped head, greenish skin, yellow scleras in his eyes, and jagged fingernails.
-This makes him entirely stand out from the other knights.
+- Gonk: Ruber is creepily deformed, with a banana-shaped head, greenish skin, yellow scleras in his eyes, and jagged fingernails, making him stand out severely from the other knights.

 - Hair-Trigger Temper: Whenever he is annoyed by the Griffin or his henchmen's stupidity.